Quick answer

 Financial Advantages for Couples

 Transferring the nil-rate band between spouses offers substantial marital tax benefits.
-It allows couples to maximise their tax-free allowances, potentially doubling the amount they can pass on free of inheritance tax.
+It allows couples to maximise their outside the scope of IHT allowances, potentially doubling the amount they can pass on free of inheritance tax.
 This can be particularly beneficial for couples with larger estates or those who have not previously utilised their nil-rate band.

 For example, if one spouse dies with an unused nil-rate band, the surviving spouse can inherit this unused amount.
 This means that upon the second spouse’s death, their estate can benefit from both their own nil-rate band and the transferred amount, significantly reducing the inheritance tax relief needed.